 What is breast augmentation surgery?

 Breast augmentation surgery will enhance the size and shape of your breasts.
 By inserting an implant into each breast, your breasts can be increased by one or more bra cup sizes.
 While breast augmentations are among the most commonly performed aesthetic procedures, the results vary depending on your surgeon.
-For a beautiful, long-lasting result, reduced risk of complications, and a look that is perfectly balanced with your frame, consider Dr. Antell, a renowned breast augmentation surgeon in NYC.
+For a beautiful, long-lasting result, reduced risk of complications, and a look that is perfectly balanced with your frame, consider Dr. Antell, a renowned breast augmentation surgeon in New York City, who has performed more than ten thousand plastic surgery procedures, including thousands of breast augmentation surgeries.

-Why choose Dr. Antell for my breast augmentation?
+Why choose Dr. Antell for my breast augmentation in New York?

 Dr. Darrick Antell is board-certified in plastic and reconstructive surgery.
 He has focused his professional career on aesthetic procedures.
 He is among the most respected breast augmentation surgeons in the country.
 Trained at Stanford and Cornell, he exhibited extraordinary skill and talent throughout his education.
 Dr. Antell has been honored for his groundbreaking research study on identical twins and the aging process, with his work displayed in the Smithsonian Museum.